 This original family recipe from the early 1900s is the result of tedious research and the delicate blending of about eight plants, reminiscent in flavor and color of the original absinthe.

 The Grande Absinthe (wormwood) brings out the fresh bitterness, but it really is the secret blending with the other plants that gives a perfect balance between the bitterness, the alcohol and the aromas.

-This product brings us back a century, to the times of the Muse Verte, with artists such as Beaudelaire, Verlaine, Hemingway, Van Gogh, and Rimbaud...
+This product brings us back a century, to the times of the Muse Verte, or the Green Fairy, which inspired artists such as Beaudelaire, Verlaine, Hemingway, Van Gogh, and Rimbaud...

-It’s the only absinthe made with totally fresh, cut baby absinthe leaves (used within 5 min. of harvest) grown on the property, a unique particularity from the original recipe, which gives it this beautiful, luminescent jade color.
+It’s the only absinthe made with totally fresh, cut baby absinthe leaves (used within 5 min. of harvest) grown on the property (depicted at right).
+This unique particularity from the original recipe gives La Muse Verte its beautiful, luminescent jade color.

-La Muse Verte Absinthe contains no sugar, no additives, and is entirely natural.
-That is the reason why it is packaged in a black opaque bottle, so that the light does not spoil its color or taste.
+La Muse Verte Absinthe contains no sugar or additives, and is entirely natural.
+For this reason, it is packaged in a black opaque bottle, so that the light does not spoil its color or taste.

 Each of the eight plants in La Muse Verte Absinthe is carefully selected and is steeped in neutral alcohol of various alcohol content depending on the plant, in order to extract its best essential oil.

 All the infusions are then assembled with great care over different periods of time.
 Some of the plants macerate for more than 3 weeks.